gregs1104/pgbench-tools/README.rst

 Contact
 =======

-The project is hosted at https://github.com/gregs1104/pgbench-tools and is also a PostgreSQL project at http://git.postgresql.org/git/pgbench-tools.git or http://git.postgresql.org/gitweb
+The original project is hosted at https://github.com/gregs1104/pgbench-tools and is also a PostgreSQL project at http://git.postgresql.org/git/pgbench-tools.git or http://git.postgresql.org/gitweb

+The current project with the featured upgrades bug fixes can be found at https://github.com/emerichunter/pgbench-tools

 If you have any hints, changes or improvements, please contact:

+ * Emeric Tabakhoff etabakhoff@gmail.com or e.tabakhoff@loxodata.com
  * Greg Smith gsmith@gregsmith.com

 Credits
 =======